Welcome to our facility!

 REQUIREMENTS:

-- Copy of: Proof of completion of school, such as a High School diploma or the equivalent (i.e.: GED), in lieu of a high school diploma or its equivalent, show proof of a two-year Associate Degree or Higher.
+- Proof of completion of school, such as a High School diploma or the equivalent (i.e.: GED), in lieu of a high school diploma or its equivalent, show proof of a two-year Associate Degree or Higher.

 If you do not have the required math, you will need to take a class at any community college of your choice or the Tech Math class at www.skillsprep.org